gary-archer/oauth.websample.final/README.md

 * AWS CloudFront is used as the SPA's Content Delivery Network
 * The OAuth Proxy API runs as a Serverless Lambda and is called via AWS API Gateway
 * The SPA uses a separate [Business API](https://github.com/gary-archer/oauth.apisample.serverless) for its application data
-* AWS Cognito is used as the default Authorization Server for the SPA and API solution
+* AWS Cognito is used as the default Authorization Server, though all code is standards based

 ### Blog Posts